jmhb0/view_neti/README.md

 ## DTU dataset
 Our code supports learning scenes from the [DTU dataset](https://roboimagedata.compute.dtu.dk/?page_id=36).
 Download it and put it in `data/dtu`.
 To use other datasets, see the section "Train on other datasets".

-For computing metrics, we use masks from [RegNeRF](https://github.com/google-research/google-research/tree/master/regnerf), which can be dowloaded [here](https://drive.google.com/file/d/1Yt5T3LJ9DZDiHbtd9PDFNHqJAd7wt-_E/view?usp=sharing).
+For computing metrics, we use masks from [RegNeRF](https://github.com/google-research/google-research/tree/master/regnerf), which can be downloaded [here](https://drive.google.com/file/d/1Yt5T3LJ9DZDiHbtd9PDFNHqJAd7wt-_E/view?usp=sharing).

 ## The 'learnable modes'
 Here's the ViewNeTI architecture: